heremaps/flatdata/README.md

 * Support for bit and byte packing
 * Structuring data using a schema definition
 * Optimized for large read-only datasets
-* Portable with support for multiple languages
+* Portable, with support for multiple languages

 Flatdata _doesn't_ provide: